verdict-project/verdict-project.github.io/download/index.md

 Verdict does not require any separate steps for installation.
 Simply placing those downloaded files in any of your local file system is enough for starting to use Verdict.

+All the jar files provided below are compiled using Oracle JDK 8.

 ## Apache Spark